 Critics said of his travels after he left home at 15, and his comments about all that he saw, and especially all that he read during that time, as just L'Amour taking a license to talk about whatever he wanted?
 This is pretty sad.

-Thebook that really tells us about L'Amour is "The Education of a Wandering Man" (Reviewed in the Review section on this site).
-This book was for me a turning point in seeing L'Amour's real depth and becoming a fan.
+The book that really tells us about L'Amour is "The Education of a Wandering Man" For me reading it was a turning point in seeing L'Amour's real depth and becoming a fan.
 It also brought back much of what I had loved about reading and re started my own reading obsession.

 L'Amour did more for the category of the Western as a distinct form of composition that brings its own special place in the full body of literature than any other author.